Hormonal Contraceptive Ring (Nuvaring)

 Where can you get it?

-The hormonal contraceptive ring is available at pharmacies with a prescription.
+The hormonal contraceptive ring is available at pharmacies with a prescription from a healthcare provider.
 You can also get the ring at the Sexual Health Centre at 179 Clarence Street.

 How much does it cost?